Last updated on June 5th, 2026 at 11:45 pm

 - M+

-The Hong Kong Palace Museum is for those who are interested in history and the Forbidden City.
-The Forbidden City is in Beijing but you get a taste of it in the HK Palace Museum.
+The Hong Kong Palace Museum is one of the newest museums in Hong Kong.
+It is for those interested in historical imperial life and the Forbidden City.
+Although the Forbidden City is in Beijing, you get a taste of it in the HK Palace Museum.
+Seasonal exhibits also change things up.

 Kowloon Park

-For nature lovers, there is Kowloon Park in Tsim Sha Tsui.
-It’s also free to get in.
-A lot of the activities in TST are indoors so it’s nice to take in some fresh air while you’re walking around here, especially in the winter.
+There is Kowloon Park in Tsim Sha Tsui for nature lovers, and it’s free to go in.
+A lot of the activities in TST are indoors, so it’s nice to get some fresh air while walking around here, especially in the winter.
 Unlike many other cities, HK locals tend to favour the colder season.
-HK’s cold is only around ten to twenty degrees Celsius.
+HK’s definition of cold is only around ten to twenty degrees Celsius.
 To people who come from places like Toronto, that’s practically summer.

 Taking the Ferry

-In Tsim Sha Tsui, people can opt to take a ferry as a mode of public transportation.
-The star ferry will take you across Victoria Harbour to the Hong Kong Islands side.
+In Tsim Sha Tsui, people can take a ferry as a mode of public transportation.
+The Star Ferry is an inexpensive way to cross Victoria Harbour to Hong Kong Island, Central, or Wanchai.

 Explore Tsim Sha Tsui – What to Eat

 There are hundreds of restaurants around this district.
-Since there are so many of them, here’s a quick breakdown of some restaurants you can eat at.
+Since there are so many of them, here’s a quick breakdown of some restaurants where you can eat.

 Western Food